tarwn/lessthandot-hugo/blogs/content/posts/2012-04-24-be-mindful-with-your-code.md

   - Professional Development

 ---
 This post really started over fifteen years ago, if only I had known it then.
 You see, once upon a time I wrote a piece of code with nonsense variable names and, another time, a bunch of dynamic, inline SQL, and there was that time I tried to write half the program on one line.
-And lets not even get started on error messages….
+And lets not even get started on error messages....

 Then I got better.